Leonie Walter

-Leonie Maria Walter (born 17 January 2004) is a German visually impaired cross-country skier and biathlete who competed at the 2022 Winter Paralympics.
+Leonie Maria Walter (born 17 January 2004) is a German visually impaired Para cross-country skier and biathlete.
+She represented Germany at the 2022 and 2026 Winter Paralympics.

 Career

-Walter represented Germany at the 2022 Winter Paralympics and won a gold medal in the women's 10 kilometres, and three bronze medals in the women's 6 kilometres, and 12.5 kilometres biathlon events, and in the 15 kilometre classical cross-country skiing event.
+Walter represented Germany at the 2022 Winter Paralympics and won a gold medal in the 10 kilometres, and three bronze medals in the 6 kilometres, and 12.5 kilometres biathlon events, and in the 15 kilometre classical cross-country skiing event.
 Pirmin Strecker has competed as her sighted guide.

 She represented Germany at the 2025 Winter World University Games and won a gold medal in the 10 kilometre freestyle event.

+She represented Germany at the 2026 Winter Paralympics.
+During the sprint classical cross-country skiing event she was initially on the podium, however, she was downgraded for infringing the classic style, and Cong Jihong won the bronze medal.